-The increase in violent crime after the COVID19 Pandemic has presented an economic harm to the citizens of Houston.
-The City of Houston recognizes that in order to reduce violent crime, our city needs the human resources and ability to target this surge of violent crime.
-Hiring additional police cadets to then become police officers would greatly assist in our fight against crime.
+The increase in violent crime during the COVID-19 pandemic has presented an economic harm to the citizens of Houston.
+The City of Houston recognizes that in order to reduce violent crime, the city needs the human resources and ability to combat this surge of violent crime.
+Hiring additional police cadets to then become police officers would greatly assist in the fight against crime.

 Since COVID, HPD has experienced challenges with recruiting enough cadets to keep up with attrition as well as growing the number of officers.
-HPD will establish a \$10,000 Cadet Retention Incentive to be distributed to attract and retain incoming police cadets.
-The hiring incentive will not only attract incoming cadets but it will be structured to encourage retention once the cadets become officers.
+HPD has established a \$10,000 Cadet Retention Incentive to be distributed to attract and retain incoming police cadets.
+The hiring incentive will not only attract incoming cadets, but it will be structured to encourage retention once the cadets become officers.

 The Cadet Retention Initiative will provide \$10k additional compensation to cadets.
-The compensation will be distributed in three phases.
-After reaching certain milestones, incoming cadets will receive the following retention incentives:
+The compensation incentive will be distributed in three phases: